ARTICLE

 filling

 Spaces on the board (sefirah and spheres) are filled with major cards.
-If they are all filled, cards remain in the player's hand.
+If they are already filled, the cards remain in the player's hand.

 absorbing

-A major card can absorb one or more minors (the ones the player has grouped) only if the sum of the values of the latter ones equals or is lesser to its number.
+A major card can absorb one or more minors (the ones the player has grouped) only if the sum of the values of the latter ones equals or is lesser than its number.

 "solving" by pairing

-When the value of a major card equals the sum of values of the minors that it absorbed, the major card is considered to be solved.
+When the value of a major card equals the sum of values of the minors absorbed by it, the major card is considered to be solved.

 In any case, if the sum absorbed is lesser, then an unsolved value remains until another minor card is placed upon the major one (or the bridge).
-Like before, the value of the latter must equal the value of the major (or the total value of majors in the bridge).
+Like before, the value of the minor one must equal the value of the major one (or the total value of majors in the bridge).

 Versions